-If you have a drill, I would recommend buying a Drill Brush Attachment.
-Any pack could work, but make sure the attachment is flat (such as the one in the next picture), because they also sell the round ones and they don't work nearly as well.
+If you have a drill, I would recommend buying a drill brush attachment.
+Any pack could work, but make sure the attachment is flat, because they also sell the round ones and they don’t work nearly as well.

 The 3 thing you’re going to need is a wet vacuum and a couple of towels.

-There're currently 2 great vacuum cleaners on Amazon that work great to remove browning.
+There’re currently 2 great vacuum cleaners that work great to remove browning.
 These are the options: